Lennster1/VerthashMiner_Automated/README.md

 # VerthashMiner_Automated
 This is one of my first projects.
 Thanks to the Vertcoin Community for providing VerthashMiner.
 This intends to simplify the setup while allowing advanced logging with the VHM.
+The Binary is copied from CryptoGraphics's Verthashminer.
+If you prefer to download it manually, the link is here: https://github.com/CryptoGraphics/VerthashMiner
 Requires Python 3.5+ to run.
 Thanks!

 Donations are greatly appreciated!